-Whether you want to add lights to your tent, caravan, vehicle, annexe or awning – once you get the hang of the basics, it’s super easy to add extra illumination to your setup.
+Be that adding lights to your tent, caravan, vehicle, annex, or awning – once you’re across the basics, it’s super simple to add illumination to your outdoor apparatus!

 In this video, our gear guru Ben explains the basics of how to choose 12V camp lighting for beginners.

-A second battery can be wired into your vehicle, so that it’s separate from your main battery, and will charge up while the engine is running – ideally while you’re driving.
-This enables you to run 12V gear such as fridges, lights, fans and other equipment without the risk of flattening your battery.
+A second battery can be wired into your vehicle, so that it’s separate from your main battery and will charge while the engine is running (ideally while you’re driving).
+This enables you to run 12V gear such as fridges, lights, fans, and other equipment without the risk of flattening your battery.

 A dual battery system is a reliable way to power your gear off the grid.
 Image: Aaron Schubert

-If you don’t have a dual battery and you want to power it from your car, you can power your lighting and other gear into the factory fitted 12V socket in your vehicle.
-This is generally not an issue with smaller devices such as lanterns, your phone or smaller tech items.
-However, if you want to run lights – you might want to consider an alternative as you’ll risk flattening your vehicle’s starter battery within a day.
+If you don’t have a dual battery and you want to power from your car, you can power your lighting and other gear into the factory-fitted 12V socket of your vehicle.
+This is generally not an issue with smaller devices such as lanterns, your phone, or smaller tech items.
+However, if you want to run lights, you might want to consider an alternative or you run the risk of flattening your vehicle’s starter battery within a day.

-There’s only so much power you can draw from a single 12V outlet though, and if you find the sum of all your ratings is pushing the limits (see below for more detail on this) then you’re best consulting an auto electrician to have the cables in your car upgraded.
+There’s only so much power you can draw from a single 12V outlet though.
+If you find the sum of all your ratings is pushing the limits (see below for more detail on this), you’re best to consult an auto electrician to upgrade the cables in your car.

-A portable power pack or station is also an option that you have to power your 12V lights.
-Depending on the product you choose, you can charge it up before you leave from your mains power, top it up with solar panels or charge from your vehicle whilst on the road.
+A portable power pack or station is also an option to power your 12V lights.
+Depending on the product you choose, charge it up from your mains power before you leave, top it up via solar panels, or charge from your vehicle whilst on the road.